 Please note that when designing spaces for most commercial projects where accessibility standards must be met, ANSI/ADA and/or equivalent standards are required and cannot be substituted with Universal Design principles.

 Many of our clients are coming to us with a request for Universal Design (even if they are not familiar with the exact term themselves); emphasizing the need for accessible space for an aging parent that may come to live with them or for themselves as they age in the home.

 One of our recently completed projects is a good example of how Universal Design can be applied to the design of a home in a non-intrusive and very subtle fashion.
 A few key elements illustrating the concept as applied include;

-- Incorporating a ramp from the exisiting home to the new addition as opposed to stairs.
+-Incorporating a ramp from the existing home to the new addition as opposed to stairs.
 This space is now called the Gallery and is where the owner hangs their artwork.
-The ramp is a special feature within the space that enhances rather than dtracts from the overall feeling.
+The ramp is a special feature within the space that enhances rather than detracts from the overall feeling.

-- Their are multiple height countertops in the Kitchen which is acheived by including an old farmhouse table in the center of the space at a comfortable height for someone in a wheelchair to work.
+-Their are multiple height countertops in the Kitchen which is achieved by including an old farmhouse table in the center of the space at a comfortable height for someone in a wheelchair to work.

-- The bathrooms meet accessible standards for turn-around space, kneee space under counters and the guest bath has an ADA approved toilet with grab bars and roll-in shower.
+-The bathrooms meet accessible standards for turn-around space, knee space under counters and the guest bath has an ADA approved toilet with grab bars and roll-in shower.

 The owners are thrilled as is their 93 year old mother when she comes to visit.

 A little foresight and planning is really all that is involved with incorporating Universal Design into a project and it can truly make a huge difference in the end users experience of the space.